stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 Now if you go to the "CI / CD" > "Pipelines" page, you should have a dropdown allowing you to download your built application executable as a file called `artifacts.zip` - decompress this and you'll get your `hbaas-server` exe for that commit.

-## Let's build, tag and upload our images automatically!
+## Let's build, tag and upload our images automatically

 Now that we've got lint and build stages set up, we can build and upload our image to the private repository we created in [Section 3](/containerise-it/).